SlaybaughLab/GroupResources/group-members/joshua-rehak.md

 ### Other fun things: ###

-I like hiking and dogs, amoung other things.
+I like hiking and dogs, among other things.